flyisland/ansible_solace_container/README.md

 ## Ansible Roles

 - docker: Install docker on the hosts
-- vmr: Load the Solace docker image
+- image: Load the Solace docker image
 - container: Create the solace container and start it
 - ha: Create a solace PS+ HA triple
 - sdkperf: Install sdkperf on the hosts